olleharstedt/olleharstedt.github.io/_posts/2024-05-25-report-generating-domain-specific-language-php.markdown

 categories: programming php
 ---

-Why can't the customers write their own damn reports.
+Why can't the customers write their own damn reports?
 Or the sales people.
 Or the technical support.
 They already know some basic SQL, right?
-How hard could it be to reate a safe subset of SQL, that also includes some HTML formatting capability?
+How hard could it be to create a safe subset of SQL, that also includes some HTML formatting capability?
 But the parser would have to be dirt simple.
-I don't want to en dup with a big pil eof code only I can maintain.
-Kind kind of languages work?
+I don't want to end up with a big pile of code only I can maintain.
+What kind of language would work best?
 S-expressions?
 Forth?
 JSON?
-It would have to be able to deal with complex calculations between database columns.
+It would have to be able to deal with complex calculations between database columns, joins, perhaps some summarizing calculations after the fetch.
+And CSS information, too.

+## Intro

+A domain-specific language is a pretty neat **design pattern**, written extensively about by Martin Fowler [link].

 Pros and cons.